 "There are no sprints to excellence." ~Angela Duckworth

 Our mind affects our performance whether we want it to or not.
-For example, in an intense pressure situation, confidence is going to be a key ingredient for success, but your mind may be focusing on what could go wrong instead of reasons for why you should believe things could go right.
-So mental performance coaching will help you learn how to adopt and maintain a mindset that contributes to more consistent optimal performance.
+For example, in an intense pressure situation, confidence is going to be a key ingredient for success, but you might not automatically feel confident and your mind may be focusing on what could go wrong instead of reasons for why you should believe things could go right.
+So performance coaching will help you learn how to adopt and maintain a mindset that contributes to more consistent optimal performance.

-For leaders, the aims of mental performance coaching are to analyze and optimize one's approach to leading as well as have a confidante in navigating leadership situations.
+For leaders, the aims of performance coaching are to learn about the science of leadership, examine one's style, and optimize one's approach to leading as well as have a confidante in navigating leadership situations.
 There have been many efforts over the years to try to understand leadership which has all resulted in making it very clear that leading is extremely complex.
 There's no mathematical formula or template to follow.
-Thus, enhancing your knowledge about leadership can help you develop your leadership skills .
+Thus, enhancing your knowledge about leadership can help you develop your leadership skills.
+Leadership coaching is also helpful when pursuing or stepping into a new leadership role or level of leadership.

 And, for teams/organizations, understanding and working on the dynamics of the group (relationships/interaction and ability to work together effectively) as well as clearly and intentionally identifying and maintaining team culture can have positive effects on both individual and group enjoyment, engagement, cohesion, satisfaction, and performance.
 The goal is to help everyone learn how to get and stay on the same page, which is essential if the team is going to reach and consistently perform up its full potential.

-Thus, the ultimate goal is to help individuals, leaders, and teams/organizations learn how to thrive and more consistently reach their full potential.
+Thus, the ultimate goal is to help individual performers, leaders, and teams/organizations learn how to thrive and more consistently reach their full potential.